embench/embench-iot/doc/README.md

 ### Computing a benchmark value for speed

-Carry out the following steps:
+Carry out the following steps.

 - For each benchmark record the time take to execute between `start_benchmark` and `stop_benchmark`, which should be a few seconds.
+- This time should be recorded using hardware internal to the device being benchmarked - e.g., CPU cycle counter or other fast timer (i.e., running at a significantly higher rate than the benchmark takes to run).
 - For each benchmark divide the time taken by the value used for `CPU_MHZ` in the configuration to give a normalized time value.
 - For each benchmark, compute its speed relative to the reference platform -